 You should always report your child maintenance arrangements when making a benefit claim, even if you don’t think it will affect anything.

-Help paying court and legal fees
+Help paying court and legal fees when you separate

 Where to go for more help